thosgood/this-weeks-finds/markdown/151-200/week188.md

 More recently, string theorists have done a bunch of physics on the noncommutative torus!
-The reason is that string theory includes a 2-form field \"B\" which is similar in some ways to the magnetic field.
+The reason is that string theory includes a 2-form field "B" which is similar in some ways to the magnetic field.
 For an overview of this with lots of references try:

 4\) Richard Szabo, Quantum field theory on noncommutative spaces, available as [hep-th/0109162](http://xxx.lanl.gov/abs/hep-th/0109162).

-On the other hand, if you\'re more of a pure mathematician you might like this:
+On the other hand, if you're more of a pure mathematician you might like this:

 5\) Marc Rieffel, Noncommutative tori: a case study of noncommutative